dogweather/forkful/content/en/php/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?
-Getting the current date in PHP is a fundamental task that allows you to retrieve and manipulate the system's date and time.
-This is crucial for functions such as logging, time-stamping posts, scheduling events, or performing time-sensitive operations in your applications.

 ## How to:

 ### Native PHP
 PHP's built-in `date()` function is the most direct way to get the current date.
 You can format the date in various ways by specifying the format parameter.